BunnyPrince/Ass_1-Comp348/README.md

 - sort employees in each salary brackets
 - display the average salary and display total number of employees on input file

+##Update (Jana) sep 29th, 2020
+- i corrected the issue with comparator by using lambda expresion